DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-a-federated-data-source.md

     ![](../../../../images/eurd-data-federation-report-wizard-table-report.png)

 3. Select data fields to display in the report and click **Finish**.
-You can also go to the [next page](../../../../articles/report-designer/report-designer-for-winforms/report-designer-tools/report-wizard/table-report/add-grouping-levels.md) to continue layout creation.
+You can also go to the [next page](../../../../articles/report-designer/report-designer-for-winforms/report-designer-tools/report-wizard/table-report/add-grouping-levels.md) to create the layout.

     ![](../../../../images/eurd-data-federation-report-wizard-select-fields.png)